lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 ```

 Generate 400 blocks, so that Alice gets the reward.
 We need at least 100 blocks
-because coinbase funds can't be spent until after 100 confirmations, and we
+because coinbase funds can't be spent until after 100 confirmations, and we need
-need about 300 to activate segwit.
-window with `$GOPATH` and `$PATH` set.
+about 300 to activate segwit.
+In a new window with `$GOPATH` and `$PATH` set:
 ```bash
 alice$ btcctl --simnet --rpcuser=kek --rpcpass=kek generate 400
 ```